-Lucy was admitted to the Supreme Court of New South Wales, Australia as a solicitor in July of 2021.
+Lucy is admitted as a solicitor to the Supreme Court of New South Wales, Australia, as well as in England and Wales.

 She graduated from the University of Wollongong, Australia in 2020 with a Bachelor of Laws, Bachelor of International Studies (International Relations and Mandarin), achieving a Distinction award.
 Lucy achieved a first-place ranking in International Law and completed a semester of her legal studies at Shanghai International Studies University, China.

 Prior to joining the firm, she undertook various internships within both the public and private sector.

 Lucy works in English (native) and speaks basic Mandarin.

 In this episode of Case by Case, Luke Zadkovich and Calum Cheyne welcome ZFZ London associate Lucy Noble.

 The three discuss the English Commercial Court case of CM P-Max III Ltd v Petroleos Del Norte SA (Re MT Stena Primorsk Voyage Charter) EWHC 2147 (Comm) (12 August 2022).